 - You must attend all registered classes to be eligible for financial aid.

 - If classes are dropped prior to the end of the drop/add period charges will also be dropped.

 - Classes dropped after the drop/add period are considered a withdrawal.
-Students are charged for the class, financial aid pays for the class however at the end of the term it is included in the measurement for progress.
+Students are charged for the class, and financial aid may still be eligible to pay for the class.
+At the end of the term it is included in the measurement for academic progress.

 - Never just stop attending.
-Contact the Student Services office or your advisor to complete an official withdrawal.
+Contact the Department of Student Affairs or your advisor to complete an official withdrawal.
 Officially withdrawing does not affect your grade point average.
 Stopping out without withdrawing could result in a failing grade.

-- To meet the progress requirement, a student must complete 67% of the hours attempted (courses enrolled after drop/add).
-The following is a breakdown of the 67% based on the number of hours enrolled:
+- To meet the progress requirement, a student must complete 67% of the credit hours attempted (courses enrolled after drop/add) each semester of enrollment.

-- At the end of each semester students are measured for both GPA and progress.
-Students who do not meet both standards are placed on academic warning for their next semester of enrollment.
-While on the warning semester, students can continue to receive federal aid.
-If students are successful at the completion of the warning semester they are placed in good standing.
+- At the end of each semester and grades have been submitted, and the Records Office measured both GPA and progress as required by the SSCC Satisfactory Academic Progress Policy.
+Students who do not meet both standards are placed on Academic Warning for their next semester of enrollment.
+While on the warning semester, students can continue to receive federal financial aid.
+If students are successful at the completion of the warning semester they are placed in Good Standing.

-- Students who are not successful at the end of the warning semester are placed on academic probation and federal financial aid is revoked.
+- Students who are not successful at the end of the warning semester are placed on Academic Probation and federal financial aid eligibility at Southern State is suspended.

 - Students are allowed 150% of the time frame allowed for a two-year degree to complete a program.
 Maximum Time Frame Policy

 - Example: Program requires 60 semester hours (60 X 150% = 90) 90 hours is the maximum allowed.